NetDocuments and iManage + Microsoft 365 Copilot Integration: A Deployment Guide for Canadian Law Firms (2026)

 The 9-step deployment rollout

 A clean Copilot-plus-DMS deployment for a Canadian law firm follows a 9-step rollout.
-The sequence matters because steps 3 and 4 (the tenant audit and the DLP / labels work) are where almost all the privilege-exposure risk sits.
-Skipping ahead to step 5 (connector install) without finishing the audit is the most common reason a pilot has to be rolled back.
+The sequence matters because steps 3 and 4 (the tenant audit and the DLP and labels work) are where almost all the privilege-exposure risk sits.
+Skipping ahead to step 5 without finishing the audit is the most common reason a pilot has to be rolled back.

-2. License the floor.
+2. License the base stack.
 Provision Microsoft 365 E3 or E5, Copilot for Microsoft 365, and the DMS-side AI SKU.
 Add Advanced Data Residency if the firm wants the broader Canadian pinning.

 3. Run a tenant audit.
 Inventory SharePoint sites, Teams, OneDrive shares, and matter folders.
 Identify oversharing through the SharePoint Advanced Management oversharing report.
 The audit work mirrors what we wrote up in Microsoft 365 Copilot oversharing for Canadian SMBs.